Phone - (07) 5658 0040

 The successful candidate will have the ability to demonstrate the following;

-- Erect, plumb, stabilise and dismantle different types of scaffold and scaffolding equipment associated with Intermediate scaffolding including cantilevered scaffolds, tube and coupler scaffolds and mast climbing work platforms
+- Erect, plumb, stabilize and dismantle different types of scaffold and scaffolding equipment associated with Intermediate scaffolding including cantilevered scaffolds, tube and coupler scaffolds, and mast climbing work platforms

 - Understand the capabilities and limitations of scaffolding at the intermediate level

 - Identify potential hazards at the intermediate scaffold level and apply necessary control measures

 - Inspect all scaffolding and equipment in compliance with workplace policies and procedures and perform isolation procedures when necessary.

 - Knowledge of both scaffold equipment and safety equipment at the intermediate level such as mast climbers, screen and shutters, safety harness and inertia reel.

 - Understand the various soil types and ground conditions necessary for setting up plant and equipment.